CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 {{% /filter-item %}}

-{{% filter-item "Capital / capitol" %}}
-Use “capitol” when referring to a building.

-* **Example:** After speaking with Governor Wolf, representatives returned to the capitol.

-Use “Capitol” only when referring to the building in Washington, DC.

-* **Example:** We took a field trip to the Capitol.

-Use “capital”  for talking about the official seat of a  government,  for talking about wealth or assets,  or for a capital letter.

-* **Example:** Harrisburg is the capital of Pennsylvania.
-* **Example:** It takes capital to start your own business.
-* **Example:** Begin proper nouns with a capital letter.
-{{% /filter-item %}}

 {{% filter-item "Citizen" %}}
 Since some of those people living within the City might not be citizens, we prefer to use residents or individuals.